sectopodwreck/HL2-Custom-Directory-Compiler/software-spec.md

 * Search through a directory tree recursively to find a specific file type.
 * Create a new directory that mimics a standard `/custom` addon in order to apply the changes
 * Allow for the *raw* python files to be easily imported and used in other project to allow other to include this functionality.
-* For each script, allow them to be used independantly through the CLI.
+* For each script, allow them to be used independently through the CLI.

-# Non-Functional Requirements
+## Non-Functional Requirements

 * Compile the program into a single binary for ease of use and distribution.
-* Prevent any malitious OS operations (Deleting a file which was not created by our own program.)
+* Prevent any malicious OS operations (Deleting a file which was not created by our own program.)

+## Target Files

+There are many common files which get overwritten whenever a level developer publishes their map.
+Our goal is to resolve the conflicts of:

+* `/scripts/game_sounds_manifest.txt`
+* `/scripts/soundsscapes_manifest.txt`
+* `/scripts/chapterbackgrounds.txt`
+* `/particles/particle_manifest.txt`
+* `/scenes/*.vcd` These will get compiled into `/scenes/scenes.image`.